 They also have a dedicated support team on call 24/7 to help your business address any technical issues, or if you want to switch plans.

-Here’s a look at the plans they offer:
+Here’s a look at the plans and prices they offer for cloud hosting:

 Everything is tuned for online business.
 You’ll be set up for taking payments securely and all customer info is kept secure.